2025 Davis Cup Finals

+Two-time defending champions Italy defeated Spain in the final, 2–0 to win the 2025 Davis Cup.
+It was Italy's fourth Davis Cup title.
+Italy was the first country to win the event three consecutive times since the United States in 1972.

-The Finals (also called the Final 8) are the highest level of Davis Cup competition in 2025 and will be played from 18 to 23 November 2025.
-They will feature the host nation (Italy) and the seven winners from the Qualifiers second round.
-The ties will be contested in a best-of-three rubbers format and played on one day.
-There will be two singles matches followed, if necessary, by a doubles match.
+The Finals (also called the Final 8) were the highest level of Davis Cup competition in 2025 and were played from 18 to 23 November 2025.
+They featured the host nation (Italy) and the seven winners from the Qualifiers second round.
+The ties were contested in a best-of-three rubbers format and played on one day.
+There were two singles matches followed, if necessary, by a doubles match.

 Bracket

-All matches take place on indoor hard courts at the SuperTennis Arena Bologna Fiere, Bologna, Italy.
+All matches take place on indoor hard courts at the SuperTennis Arena, Bologna, Italy.

 Team nominations

 SR = Singles ranking, DR = Doubles ranking.

 Rankings are as of 17 November 2025.